nickglazzard1959/gplot2/README.md

 These 3 classes are called "colour/style groups" and the current class is selected with the
     `CSGROUP` command.
 Following this, `COLOUR` and `WIDTH` commands set the colour (as normalised RGB) and line width for that `CSGROUP` only.
-Perhaps oddly, the line style (solid, dashed, etc.) is *not* set independently for different groups.
+Perhaps oddly, the line style (solid, dashed, etc.) is *not* set independently for different groups in DIMFILM.
 The current line style applies to all groups.

 Note that any command can be abbreviated -- so long as the abbreviation remains unique, it will work.
 (Note that this is *not* true of evaluator operators, as we will see).